Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/New-AzConnectedMachineRunCommand.md

 # New-AzConnectedMachineRunCommand

 ## SYNOPSIS
-The operation to create or update a run command.
+The operation to Create a run command.

 ## SYNTAX